-Each licensed professional engineer shall obtain a seal/stamp, which must appear on all design drawings and the certification page of all specifications and engineering reports prepared by the licensee in responsible charge.
+Each licensed professional engineer shall obtain a seal/stamp, which shall appear on all final engineering design drawings, the certification page of all specifications and engineering reports prepared by the licensee in responsible charge.
 Adjacent to the seal/stamp shall appear the original signature of the licensee along with the date the signature was applied.
-Rubber stamps and all facsimiles of signatures are not acceptable.
-The seal/ stamp shall be either the impression type seal, the rubber type, or a computer generated facsimile.
-Computer generated seals shall be bona fide copies of the actual seal/stamp.
-Electronic signatures as provided by law and Board's policy shall be acceptable.
+Rubber stamps signatures are not acceptable.
+Electronic signatures as provided by law and the board's policy shall be acceptable.
+The seal/stamp shall be the impression type seal, the rubber type, or a computer-generated facsimile.
+Computer generated seals shall be bona fide copies of the actual seal/stamp specific to the work being presented.
 [Regulation 16.39.3.12 NMAC]

-An engineer may only provide engineering services in areas in which he or she is professionally qualified, and shall use qualified engineers or architects for any portion of the work for which the contracting engineer is not qualified.
+An engineer may only provide engineering services in areas in which he or she is professionally qualified and shall use qualified engineers or architects for any portion of the work for which the contracting engineer is not qualified.
+[Regulation 16.39.8.9.B NMAC]

-[Regulation 16.39.8.9.2 NMAC]

-[See sample engineer's seal inside front cover of published book.]
+[See sample engineer's seal inside front cover of published book]

-By sealing or signing engineering documents, the professional engineer accepts responsibility for the engineering work represented by the documents and that applicable engineering standards have been met. [§61-23-3.
-M. NMSA]
+By sealing or signing engineering documents, the professional engineer accepts responsibility for the engineering work represented by the documents and that applicable engineering standards have been met.

+[§61-23-3.P.
+NMSA]